Skip to main content

 Here are a few considerations to keep in mind when deciding if an MMDA is right for you.

-• Evaluate Your Savings Style: If you routinely leave a savings buffer in your checking account and only write a few checks each month, opening an MMDA may be a great way to put that bit of savings to work.
+• Evaluate your savings style: If you routinely leave a savings buffer in your checking account and only write a few checks each month, opening an MMDA may be a great way to put that bit of savings to work.
 You could earn a higher rate than in your checking account but still have the convenience of some check writing.

 Final Thoughts